MicrosoftDocs/win32-pr.it-it/desktop-src/ADSchema/a-acsmaxtokenbucketperflow.md

 ---
 # <a name="acs-max-token-bucket-per-flow-attribute"></a>Attributo ACS-Max-Token-Bucket-Per-Flow

 **L'attributo ACS-Max-Token-Bucket-Per-Flow** è solo per uso interno.
-Basato su RFC2210.
+In base a RFC2210.